habca/icarus-tool/README.md

 To change command line arguments, edit `.vscode/launch.json` file and use either `Start Debugging (F5)` or `Run Without Debugging (Ctrl+F5)`.
 Include a property as follows `"program": "application.py"` to run the main entry point rather than current file in the editor.

+Running program in an integrated terminal (`F5`) or (`Ctrl+F5`) fails to activate and VS Code uses `Python Debug Console` instead [2].
+It remains open after program completes and ceases working properly until `Python Debug Console` process is killed.

 ### Visual Studio Community

 To change command line arguments, edit `Project > Properties > Debug > Script Arguments` field and use either `Start Debugging (F5)` or `Start Without Debugging (Ctrl+F5)`.